Berkey's ongoing dispute with the EPA

 BERKEY WATER FILTERS SUES THE EPA

-August 9, 2023 – New Millennium Concepts, Ltd. (“NMCL”) and the James B. Shepherd Trust, the brand owner of Berkey Water Systems, filed a lawsuit against the EPA (United States Environmental Protection Agency) this week seeking to stop its unjustified treatment and perceived persecution of Berkey Water Filters based on the EPA’s decision this year to treat Berkey Water Filters as though they are pesticides, rather than water filters.
+New Millennium Concepts, Ltd. (“NMCL”) and the James B. Shepherd Trust — the brand owner of Berkey Water Systems — have filed a lawsuit against the United States Environmental Protection Agency (EPA), seeking to halt what they describe as unjustified treatment and targeted enforcement against Berkey Water Filters.
+The dispute centers on the EPA’s recent decision to classify Berkey’s gravity-fed water filters as “pesticides,” rather than as mechanical water filters.

-The case has been filed in the Northern District of Texas, in cause 4:23-cv-00826, and is before Judge Pittman, who has ordered briefing on the requested injunction before the end of August.
-Read Mr. Shepherd’s Declaration and the Original Complaint here: https://www.norredlaw.com/documents/01-Original-Complaint.pdf
+NMCL and the James B. Shepherd Trust have retained Norred Law and filed suit in the Northern District of Texas (Case 4:23-cv-00826).
+The case is before Judge Pittman, who has ordered briefing on the requested injunction before the end of August.

 https://www.cbsnews.com/colorado/video/which-water-filters-can-block-pfas/